scala/scala-lang/blog/_posts/2016-07-08-trait-method-performance.md

 compilation decisions (previous section).

-Dmitry points out that a method being inlined might already be compiled, in which case the compiled assembly will be inlinied.
+Dmitry points out that a method being inlined might already be compiled, in which case the compiled assembly will be inlined.
 The size limits for inlining are controlled by a different parameter in this case, see
 [this thread](https://groups.google.com/forum/#!msg/mechanical-sympathy/8ARGnMds7tU/p4rxkhi-vgcJ)
 and [this ticket](https://bugs.openjdk.java.net/browse/JDK-6316156) for reference.